robertominini/Computer-Vision-Problem-Solution/README.md

 ### Roberto Minini
 # Computer Vision Challenge Solution
 ### Task 1
 The function for solving the first task is **approximate_centers**.
-To solve the problem I first filtered the red pixel in the picture, using two different bound for the color.
+To solve the problem I first filtered the red pixels in the picture, using two different bound for the color.
 Then using the mask just created i stacked the points together and i ran the sklearn KMeans algorithm on these points.
 The function returns the approximated coordinates of the centers.
 Moreover, it plots the initial image together with blue points which represent the centers of each red dot.

 The main challenge I faced here was filtering the pixels using the HSV scale and properly stacking the coordinates of the points together